Business Partner, Change

 - Significant input into the scoping and resource planning across a range of activities at operational and possibly strategic level.

-- Carry out scoping, initiation, planning, implementation and evaluation for large scale/University wide change management projects and initiatives, ensuring the delivery of measurable benefits and improvements.
+- Carry out the scoping, initiation, resource planning, implementation and evaluation for large scale/University wide projects and initiatives, ensuring the delivery of measurable benefits and improvements.

-- Responsible for shaping the development and learning of others outside of team, through the design and delivery of training sessions and other forms of support to staff leading change within the University.
+- Responsible for shaping the development and learning of others outside of team, through the design and delivery of training sessions and other forms of support to staff leading business improvement and process review activities within the University.

-- Lead on the design, implementation and monitoring of change management policy and quality standards, procedures, methodologies and systems, including key tools such as diagnostic exercises, process mapping and rapid improvement events, ensuring effective working and continuous improvement.
+- Lead on the design, implementation and monitoring of process review policy and quality standards, procedures, methodologies and systems, including key tools such as diagnostic exercises, process mapping and rapid improvement events, ensuring effective working and continuous improvement.

 - Promote and develop a deep understanding of organisational policy and external developments, including identifying and, where appropriate, adopting best practice within and outside HE in change management.